Gediyo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe (Human-vs-Human)
-This a Tic-Tac-Toe game developed for two players.
+This is a Tic-Tac-Toe game developed for two players.